LabGUI/LabGUI/README.md

 This widget allows the user to select from a list of connected devices, and run any functions that may be available within the devices' driver.

 #### User Data Widget ####
-This widget is an extension to the Output File Widget comment saver,
+This widget is an extension to the Output File Widget comment saver, which saves manually-inputted to the measurement data-file.
+This can be especially useful for post-measurement analysis while utilizing the LabGUI library, as the function `IOTool.load_file_windows` will separate these variables, supplied in the return variable `label['data']` in the form of a variable-value `tuple`.

 #### Load Plot Widget ####
 This widget allows the user to load and plot previously taken data, with functionality extending to `User Data Widget` and `Output File Widget`.

 #### Console Widget ####
-This widget intercepts all strings sent to the `Standard Output` and prints them within the window, acting as a read-only terminal window.
+This widget intercepts all strings sent to the `Standard Output` and prints them within a TextEdit, acting as a read-only terminal window.